shrinerb/shrine/doc/plugins/upload_endpoint.md

 # Upload Endpoint

-The `upload_endpoint` plugin provides a Rack endpoint which accepts file uploads and forwards them to specified storage.
+The [`upload_endpoint`][upload_endpoint] plugin provides a Rack endpoint which accepts file uploads and forwards them to specified storage.
 On the client side it's recommended to use [Uppy] for asynchronous uploads.

 ```rb
 plugin :upload_endpoint